Code-Institute-Submissions/juliandavid-garcia-second_milestone_project_OctResub/Readme.md

 - See the amenities provided

-- Make reservations of the flat.
+- Make a reservation

-- See the times for check-in and check-out
+- See the timetables for check-in and check-out

 - Have direct contact with the owner of the flat.

 - Spot on a map the location of the flat and places of intrest ATMs, Supermarkets, etc..

 - Check the public transportation availability.

+- have access to its social media